amesaine/colejak/README.md

 placement for backspace.
 I value ergnomics of keyboard shortcuts much more.

-Backspace - Keep it on the opposite side of Control for `Control+Backspace` on don't make the poor pinkies be responsible for mashing this key.
+Backspace - Keep it on the opposite side of Control for `Control+Backspace` and don't make the poor pinkies be responsible for mashing this key.

 Right Shift - I previously only used left shift but on this Colejak journey, I've come to realize how much more ergonomic having right shift is.
 Also,